 - If using an online pharmacy, make sure it has a legitimate U.S. street address, phone number, and pharmacist.

 - Check with the National Association of Boards of Pharmacy, which maintains a list of accredited online pharmacies.

 - Don’t buy drugs from sites that sell meds without a prescription.

 - For more information on buying a medicine on the internet, go to this FDA website.

 Deceptive Online Diazepam

-In July 2015, FDA also warned consumers about counterfeit diazepam (Valium) being sold on the Internet.
-The World Health Organization (WHO) has reported 700 adverse events from patients in Central Africa taking what they thought was diazepam, but was actually the anti-psychotic drug, haloperidol (Haldol).
+In 2015, FDA also warned consumers about counterfeit diazepam (Valium) being sold on the Internet.
+The World Health Organization (WHO) has reported 700 adverse events from patients in Central Africa taking what they thought was diazepam (brand name Valium), but was actually the antipsychotic drug, haloperidol (Haldol).
 The patients who mistakenly took haloperidol suffered acute contractions of the muscles of the face, neck and tongue (dystonia).

 Get to Know Your Medicine

 Any time you get a prescription refilled, check the color, texture, taste and shape of the medicine.
 If there is anything different, talk to your pharmacist.

 If you are getting a prescription filled for the first time, or you have been given a medicine that looks different, try the Drugs.com Pill Identifier to check.
 It can match the imprint, size, shape, or color of your tablet and lead you to the detailed description in our drug database.